Nithin Kumar Reddy Jun 18, 2026

 According to Gartner (February 2026), embedded AI in cloud ERP applications will drive a 30% faster financial close by 2028, and approximately one-third of all enterprise applications will have embedded Agentic AI by 2030.

-As AI becomes integrated in financial operations, Finance Managers take on a new governance layer alongside their existing responsibilities.
-This includes the following.
+As AI becomes embedded in financial operations through platforms like SAP, Oracle, and Workday, Finance Managers take on a new governance layer alongside their existing responsibilities:

 How to Become a Finance Manager

-To become a Finance Manager, you need an educational qualification, financial skills, practical experience, and professional certification.
+To become a Finance Manager, you need an educational qualification, financial skills, technical skills, practical experience, and professional certification.
+Here is the step-by-step path:

 • Develop leadership and communication skills to lead a team, manage cross-functional relationships, and communicate financial insights to non-financial audiences.

-• Stay current on emerging areas like AI in finance, ESG reporting standards (IFRS S1/S2, CSRD), and evolving regulatory requirements.
+• Stay current on AI in finance, ESG reporting standards (IFRS S1/S2, CSRD), and evolving regulatory requirements.

 Conclusion

 Finance Managers play a crucial role in ensuring the financial stability and strategic growth of organisations.
-Their responsibilities extend beyond accounting to include financial planning, risk management, compliance, and strategic decision-making.
-With the rise of digital finance, AI, and ESG reporting, the role is becoming more dynamic and influential.
-Professionals with strong analytical, leadership, and financial expertise are highly valued across industries.
+Their responsibilities extend beyond accounting to include financial planning, risk management, compliance, strategic decision-making, ESG reporting, and AI governance.
+With digital finance, AI, and ESG reporting reshaping the function, the role is becoming more dynamic and influential than ever.

 Ready to Become a Finance Manager?